divamgupta/image-segmentation-keras/README.md

 Implementation of various Deep Image Segmentation models in keras.

-### News : Functionality of this repository will be soon integrated with https://liner.ai .
+### News : Some functionality of this repository has been integrated with https://liner.ai .
 Check it out!